The Top Party Scene On The PGA Tour A Haven For Scottsdale Singles

 The one unfortunate thing about the Birds Nest is that is has become so popular that it’s not priced like a concert.
 Tickets are a whopping $115 on Saturday.
-And Friday is sold out.
+And it’s sold out, along with Thursday.

-Frankly the Bird’s Nest should go back to its $20 days because this is a party, not a Las Vegas nightclub or a concert like Coachella.
+Frankly, the Bird’s Nest should go back to its $20 days because this is – or was anyway – a great post-day Waste Management Phoenix Open party, not a Las Vegas nightclub or a concert like Coachella.